scylladb/scylla-monitoring/docs/source/monitor_troubleshoot.rst

 Working with Wireshark
 ^^^^^^^^^^^^^^^^^^^^^^^

-No metrics shown in Scylla Monitoring.
+No metrics shown in the Scylla Monitoring Stack.

 1. Install `wireshark`_

 ..  _`wireshark`: https://www.wireshark.org/#download

-2. Capture the traffic between Scylla Monitoring and Scylla node using the ``tshark`` command.
+2. Capture the traffic between the Scylla Monitoring Stack and Scylla node using the ``tshark`` command.
 ``tshark -i <network interface name> -f "dst port 9180"``

 For example: